-- A.5.4.1.3 Extra hazard occupancies could consist of woodworking; vehicle repair; aircraft and boat servicing; cooking areas; individual product display showrooms; product convention center displays; and storage and manufacturing processes such as painting, dipping, and coating, including flammable liquid handling.
-Also included is warehousing or in-process storage of other than Class I and Class II commodities. - △ A.5.4.2 All buildings have Class A fire hazards.
+A.5.4.1.3 Extra hazard occupancies could consist of woodworking; vehicle repair; aircraft and boat servicing; cooking areas; individual product display showrooms; product convention center displays; and storage and manufacturing processes such as painting, dipping, and coating, including flammable liquid handling.
+Also included is warehousing or in-process storage of other than Class I and Class II commodities.
+A.5.5 All buildings have Class A fire hazards.
 In any occupancy, there could be a predominant hazard as well as special hazard areas requiring extinguishers with ratings to match those hazards.
-For example, a hospital will have need for Class A fire extinguishers covering patient rooms, corridors, offices, and so forth, but will need Class B fire extinguishers in laboratories and where flammable anesthetics are stored or handled, Class C fire extinguishers in electrical switch gear or generator rooms, and Class K extinguishers in kitchens. - A.5.4.2.2 If fire extinguishers intended for different classes of fires are grouped, their intended use should be marked conspicuously to aid in the choice of the proper fire extinguisher at the time of a fire.
-In an emergency, the tendency is to reach for the closest fire extinguisher.
-If this fire extinguisher is of the wrong type, users could endanger themselves and the property they are endeavoring to protect.
-Wherever possible, it is preferable to have only those fire extinguishers available that can be safely used on any type of fire in the immediate vicinity. - A.5.5.1.1 Pressurized flammable liquids and pressurized gas fires are considered to be a special hazard.
+For example, a hospital will have need for Class A fire extinguishers covering patient rooms, corridors, offices, and so forth, but will need Class B fire extinguishers in laboratories and where flammable anesthetics are stored or handled, Class C fire extinguishers in electrical switch gear or generator rooms, and Class K extinguishers in kitchens.

+A.5.5.4.1 Pressurized flammable liquids and pressurized gas fires are considered to be a special hazard.
 Class B fire extinguishers containing agents other than dry chemical are relatively ineffective on this type of hazard due to stream and agent characteristics.
 The system used to rate the effectiveness of fire extinguishers on Class B fires (flammable liquids in depth) is not applicable to these types of hazards.
-It has been determined that special nozzle design and rates of agent application are required to cope with such hazards. - N A.5.5.2 A three-dimensional Class B fire involves Class B materials in motion, such as pouring, running, or dripping flammable liquids, and generally includes vertical as well as one or more horizontal surfaces.
+It has been determined that special nozzle design and rates of agent application are required to cope with such hazards.

+A.5.5.4.2 A three-dimensional Class B fire involves Class B materials in motion, such as pouring, running, or dripping flammable liquids, and generally includes vertical as well as one or more horizontal surfaces.
 Fires of this nature are considered to be a special hazard.
 The system used to rate fire extinguishers on Class B fires (flammable liquids in depth) is not directly applicable to this type of hazard.
 The installation of fixed systems should be considered where applicable.